vitobotta/hetzner-k3s/docs/index.md

 If you're curious about why hetzner-k3s is a good choice for setting up your clusters and how it stacks up against other options, I highly recommend you check out [this page](https://vitobotta.github.io/hetzner-k3s/Comparison_with_other_tools/).

+When you are ready, head to the [installation instructions](https://vitobotta.github.io/hetzner-k3s/Installation/) to get started.

 ---

 ## About the Author